Project Description

 1891 Census

-Age 4 living on Walnut Grove, Radcliffe on Trent, with his father Herbert, a lace warehouseman, mother Sarah, sisters Ethel 2 and Alice 1 and a servant Emma Hill 12.
+Age 4 living on Walnut Grove, Radcliffe on Trent, with his father Herbert, a lace warehouseman, mother Sarah, sisters Ethel 2, Alice 1 and a servant Emma Hill 12.

 1901 Census